BRAVE NEW WORLD ?

 Even though we find the nature of BNW-issue "soma" as elusive as its Vedic ancestor, we think we can imagine, more-or-less, what taking "soma" might be like; and judge accordingly.
 Within limits, plain "uppers" and "downers" are intelligible to us in their effects, though even here our semantic competence is debatable - right now, it's hard to imagine what terms like "torture" and "ecstasy" really denote.
 When talking about drugs with (in one sense) more far-reaching effects, however, it's easy to lapse into gibbering nonsense.
 If one has never taken a particular drug, then one's conception of its distinctive nature derives from analogy with familiar agents, or from its behavioural effects on other people, not on the particular effects its use typically exerts on the texture of consciousness.
 One may be confident that other people are using the term in the same way only in virtue of their physiological similarity to oneself, not through any set of operationally defined criteria.
 Thus until one has tried a drug, it's hard to understand what one is praising or condemning.

 This doesn't normally restrain us.
-But are we rationally entitled to pass a judgement on any drug-based civilisation based on one fictional model?
+Yet are we rationally entitled to pass a judgement on any drug-based civilisation based on one fictional model?

 No, surely not.
 Underground chemists and pharmaceutical companies alike are likely to synthesise all sorts of "soma" in future.
 Licitly or otherwise, we're going to explore what it's like; and we'll like it a lot.
 But to suppose that the happiness of our transhuman descendants will thereby be "false" or shallow is naïve.
 Post-humans are not going to get drunk and stoned.
 Their well-being will infuse ideas, modes of introspection, varieties of selfhood, structures of mentalese, and whole new sense modalities that haven't even been dreamt of today.